 If you or a loved has bipolar disorder, you know how important it is to manage mood episodes with bipolar medications and healthy lifestyle habits.
 But did you also know that certain foods and dietary supplements might play a role in helping -- or hindering -- people with bipolar disorder?

-With bipolar disorder, the person may feel major depression or extreme elation.
+With bipolar disorder, the person may experience episodes of major depression or instead, extreme elation and excessive energy.
 The elation is called mania.
 The mood episodes of bipolar disorder are accompanied by disturbances in thinking, distortions of perception, and impairment in social functioning.